 However, this isn’t the end of the process.
 The lender will now begin due diligence and perform a more thorough review of your financial history and tax records.
 If you pass this step, you’ll receive a commitment letter.

 There is a third and final phase to the review process.
 Your lender will look at your payment history from the past 12 months and check the documentation related to your original loans.

 Close the Deal

-Neither the prequalification letter nor the commitment letter will be enough to secure your loan.
+Neither the prequalification or commitment letter will be enough to secure your loan.
 Your final step will be to sign the loan origination documents.
 Once you do, you’ll have your business debt consolidation loan.

-Melio Payments is a capital a tool that might come in handy for a way to make sure those payments are on time.
+Melio Payments is a capital tool that might come in handy as a way to make sure those payments are on time.
 If you are looking for an easy way to get checks where they need to be quickly, Melio Payments can help with that.